Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 ### Method 2 - Intended way

-The directory _balance-transfers_ that we found has many of these files in it:
+The directory _balance-transfers_ has many of these files in it:

 ![Bank balance-transfers page](https://kyuu-ji.github.io/htb-write-up/bank/bank_balance-transfers.png)